VintageGentleman/VintageGentleman/README.md

 - 👋 Hi, I’m @VintageGentleman
 - 👀 I’m interested in ...
-Java, JavaScript, JSON etc
+Java, JavaScript, HTML, CSS etc
 - 🌱 I’m currently learning ...
 Java
 - 💞️ I’m looking to collaborate on ...
 Some kind of project that I could learn coding.
 - 📫 How to reach me ...
 Send me a message